-- 1 tbsp masala (I used tandoori masala)
+- 1 tablespoon masala powder (I used tandoori masala)

-- Preheat oven to 375 degrees F. Brush squash with olive oil and sprinkle with ¼ teaspoon salt and pepper.
-Place squash cut side down on a lightly sprayed baking sheet and bake for 35-45 minutes, or until fork-tender.
+- Preheat oven to 375 degrees F. Brush squash with 1 teaspoon olive oil and sprinkle with salt and pepper, to taste.
+Place squash cut side down on a parchment-lined baking sheet and bake until fork-tender, about 35-45 minutes.

-- In a large sauté pan, heat olive oil over medium heat.
-Add onions and cook for about 5 minutes, or until translucent.
-Add garlic and cook for another minute, until fragrant.
-Add masala, curry powder and ginger and stir to coat onions.
-Add lentils and vegetable broth and bring to a simmer.
-Partially cover and cook for 30-40 minutes, or until tender.
+- In a large sauté pan, heat remaining olive oil over medium heat.
+Add onion and cook for until translucent, about 5 minutes.
+Add garlic and cook until fragrant, about one minute.
+Add masala, curry powder, and ginger and stir to coat onions.

-- Stir in baby spinach and cook until spinach is wilted, about 2-4 minutes.
+- Stir in coconut cream and baby spinach and cook until spinach is wilted, about 2-4 minutes.
 Stir in lentils and remove from heat.
 Season with salt, to taste.

 - Fill squash with lentil mixture and garnish with cilantro.